Systemcluster/staticfilemap/README.md

 Relative paths are resolved relative to `CARGO_MANIFEST_DIR`.
 If the `names` attribute is not specified, the names are inferred from the filenames.

 The compression level is controlled by the `compression` attribute.
 With a compression level above `0` the included files are compresed with LZ4.
 LZ4 accepts a compression level up to `12`.
 Alternatively, zstd can be used for compression by setting the `algorithm` attribute to `zstd`.
 Zstd supports a compression level up to `21`.

+The cargo features `lz4` and `zstd` are available to select compression support. `lz4` is enabled by default.

 Files can be accessed as `&'static [u8]` slices by the `get(name)` and `get_match(name)` functions at runtime.
 `get_match(name)` accepts partial names if only one name matches. `keys()` returns a list of all keys.